davidben/tls-trust-expressions/surveillance-and-trust-anchor-negotiation.md

-*   Proposed argument 2c discusses the tangentially-related possibility of compliance with trust mandates leading towards TLS private key and connection secret escrow requirements, though such a mandate would likely result in the removal of trust anchors operated by this entity.
 *   Proposed argument 3 further discusses the impacts of trust anchor negotiation on the detectability of active interception in TLS.
 This is particularly relevant to this scenario, since distrust is allowed upon detection of misbehavior.